 If you want to update or delete the token, by clicking on the down arrow and using the edit (highlighted) and delete buttons.

 Step 3.
-Enable SendGrid SMTP email for a site
+Enable SendGrid SMTP For Your Websites

 Open your Site Customizer by clicking on its URL in the Active Sites panel: